ttungl/Pingoin/README.md

 ###My Tasks
 * `Authentication`, `Sign-in`, `Sign-up`, `Password-change`.
-* `Relative Distance` from the current location: If the saved points of interest are within the preset radius of the current GPS location, all those points will be popped up.
+* `Relative Distance` from the current location: If the saved points of interest are within the preset radius of the current GPS location, all those points will be popped up and you touch on selected icons to go into detail.
 The positions are based on the longtitude and lattitude, getting from Google Map API.
 The distances from an object to other ones are on the sphere as are calculated as follows.

 <img src="./pingoin_screenshoot/earth.png" width="158">
 ```